MicrosoftDocs/intellicode/docs/not-in-toc/find-replace-by-example.md

 # How to find and replace by example

 Find and replace can be used to do some refactoring operations but, except in the simplest cases, you'll find yourself needing to write a regular expression to achieve the task.
 You may not be comfortable with writing and debugging that expression.
-Fortunately, Find and Replace by example can create the expression for you just using samples of the before and after state you desire.
-What's more, *you don't need to understand regular expressions to use it* - Visual Studio generates one or more possible expressions and lets you preview the changes that would happen if you applied that expression in a find/replace.
+Fortunately, Find and Replace by example can create the expression for using an example of the change you want to make.
+What's more, *you don't need to understand regular expressions to use it* ; Visual Studio generates one or more possible expressions and lets you preview the changes that would happen if you applied that expression in a find/replace.

 ## Providing an example of before-and-after
 All you need to do is provide an example of the desired state before and after, right in the find and replace fields.